prosperllc/Prosper-Android-SDK/README.md

 3. Test your integration on the Prosper Sandbox environment.

   The keys you received in step 1 above work on the Prosper Sandbox environment.
-All of your initial testing will happen on our Sandbox environment, which is a mirror of our Production environement.
+All of your initial testing will happen on our Sandbox environment, which is a mirror of our Production environment.

   When everything is working well end to end, drop us another email with a request for Production keys to go live!
 This new set of keys are configured to work on the Prosper Production environment.
 Again, these keys will work for both the Android and iOS versions of the Prosper Borrower SDK.